kendyl93/Beers/README.md

 In order to run the app follow these steps:

 1. Make sure you are in a root folder and run `npm install` to install all dependencies.
 2. Run the app typing `npm run start`.
-App should opem automatically in `localhost:8080`.
+App should open automatically in `localhost:8080`.
 3. Enjoy ! 🍺

 ## Some notes